OPF-Based Optimal Power System Network Restoration Considering Frequency Dynamics: OPF for Restoration Considering Frequency Dynamics: DynOPF-R

 This enables a dimensionality reduction of the switching constraints, which significantly improves the computational efficiency of the branch-and-bound algorithm, implemented as follows.
 First, a set $\mathcal{T}^*$ is defined to represent the set of switching timesteps, such that $\mathcal{T}^* = [1,2,...,n_r] \in \mathcal{T}$, where the length of $\mathcal{T}^*$ is $n_r = \lfloor T_{max} \Delta t / \kappa \rfloor + 1$.
 Condensed switching variables are introduced as $\mathbf{R}_d, \mathbf{R}_g, \mathbf{R}_l, \mathbf{R}_w$ for loads, generators, lines, and transformers, respectively, where the dimension of a matrix $\mathbf{R}$ is $n_i \times n_r$.
 Then, Constraints~(\ref{c:0init})--(\ref{c:bus_lines}) are modified such that they are defined on domain $\mathcal{T}^*$, and a constraint is added which maps the relation between variables $\mathbf{S}$ and $\mathbf{R}$, as follows:

-Finally, although the frequency nadir is bounded by Eq.~(\ref{eq:flim}), it is technically preferable to apply a penalty on the frequency deviations in addition to the bonus for energy served.
+Finally, although Eq.~(\ref{eq:flim}) bounds the frequency nadir, it is technically preferable to apply a penalty on the frequency deviations in addition to the bonus for energy served.
 The objective function is modified as follows:

 where $\alpha$ and $\beta$ are objective function weights which must be tuned by the modeler.
 It is noted that all of the added constraints, with the exception of Eq.~(\ref{eq:dyn-powerbal}), are linear.
 The power balance, Eq.~(\ref{eq:dyn-powerbal}), and the objective function, Eq.~(\ref{eq:obj-dyn}), are mixed-integer bilinear.